Court ruling stops offshore lobstering closure - Mount Desert Islander

 “This victory by the Maine Lobstering Union is a significant step in protecting one of Maine’s most precious industries – lobstering,” said the union’s attorney Alfred Frawley in a statement.
 “Our lobstermen have put generations of time, effort, and substantial financial resources into their craft.
 The lobstering industry is not only a treasure to Maine but a treasure to our American history.
 The regulations proposed by federal agencies would have had a chilling impact on communities throughout Maine.
 We will continue to push for science and data that reflect what is truly happening in our industry.”

-The ruling allows lobstermen to continue fishing in a 967-sqaure mile area of lucrative offshore fishing ground that runs from west of Mount Desert Island to Casco Bay.
+The ruling allows lobstermen to continue fishing in a 967-square-mile area of lucrative offshore fishing ground that runs from west of Mount Desert Island to Casco Bay.

 In a court hearing on Friday, Frawley made a last-ditch attempt to stop the closure, which was part of a suite of rules handed down by the NOAA in September.
 He argued that it was not based on the best available science and hammered on the modeling system NOAA used to justify it.